 Cloudkill: Cloudkill isn't really a protective spell but it will eat the lunch of melee attackers who get close to it.
 Since the lich is immune to poison, it can cast cloudkill on itself.
 Like other protective spells, the lich might cast this ahead of time.
 If paired with iron golems, the lich's immunity to poison can be even more effective.
 Thanks to Chris Sims for this little evil nugget.

 Magic Items: Lich's have had centuries to amass powerful magic items and there's no reason the lich won't use these in combat.
-Some good magic items include a staff of power which gives the lich +2 to AC, saves, and spell attacks and black robes of the archmagi which gives the lich an AC to 18 and another +2 bonus to saves.
+Some good magic items include a staff of power which gives the lich +2 to AC, saving throws, and spell attacks and black robes of the archmagi which gives the lich an AC to 18, +2 to DCs and spell attacks, and advantage on saving throws.
 There's really no way anyone will land a spell on him now and his armor class with these two items is a flat 20 before shield.
-If you want to be a real ass, a ring, bracers, or an ioun stone of protection can knock it up another 1.
-Really that's all the magic items the lich will need or be able to use in a fight.

-Bonus Tip: Write this shit down.
+Write These Changes Down!: Write down these new abilities and stat changes.
 When you apply a bunch of magic items to a lich, a lot of stuff changes.
 Write down the lich's new stats on a sticky note and stick it onto the page with his stats so you don't forget.
 It is super easy to forget all of this stuff when you're in the thick of combat.
 Do yourself a favor and review it before the fight and keep it in front of you during the fight.